Thursday, 21 April 2016

 EARLY KNOTTED RUGS IN CENTRAL ASIA

-Documentary evidence, furthermore, confirms that in large areas of the today Singkiang, i.e. the Loulan kingdom, rugs were more favored than silk bolts as standardised media of exchange at least since the first century AD.
-Their cultural and symbolic value is also attested by their presence in burial settings linking them to an even more widely occurring practice.
-Although it is hard to establish a range of possible patterns, a variety is firmly attested by the fragments excavated.
-Most plausibly, many traditions contributed, namely the nomadic Turco-Mongol, the non-Han Chinese, the settled populations of diverse ethnicity and, obviously, the splendid concurrence of the numerous Eurasian imageries crossing the Silk Roads.
+Documentary evidence confirms that in large areas of today-Singkiang, i.e. the Loulan kingdom, rugs were more favoured than silk bolts as standardised media of exchange at least since the first century AD.
+Their cultural and symbolic value is also attested by their presence in burial settings.
+Although it is hard to establish a range of possible patterns, a variety is firmly attested by the excavated fragments.
+Most plausibly, many traditions contributed, namely the nomadic Turco-Mongol and non-Han Chinese, the settled populations of diverse ethnicities and, obviously, the splendid concurrence of numerous Eurasian imageries crossing the Silk Roads.

 Knotted woollen fragment, Loulan found, 150BC-60AD, V&A